zerynth/docs/docs/reference/guide/docs/seqmap.md

 5. The slice of *s* from *i* to *j* with step *k* is defined as the sequence of items with index  `x = i + n*k` such that `0 <= n < (j-i)/k`.
 In other words,the indices are `i`, `i+k`, `i+2*k`, `i+3*k` and so on, stopping when *j* is reached (but never including *j*).
 If *i* or  *j* is greater than`len(s)`, use `len(s)`.
 If *i* or *j* are omitted or `None`, they become“end” values (which end depends on the sign of *k*).
 Note, *k* cannot be zero.
 If *k* is `None`, it is treated like `1`.

 6. Concatenating immutable sequences always results in a new object.
-This means that building up a sequence by repeated concatenation will have aquadratic runtime cost in the total sequence length.
+This means that building up a sequence by repeated concatenation will have a quadratic runtime cost in the total sequence length.
 To get a linear runtime cost, you must switch to one of the alternatives below:

     * if concatenating `str()` objects, you can build a list and use`str.join()` at the end.